 I have had to submit largely to this medium-helping influence throughout almost my entire experience, of which various illustrations may be given as I proceed with my story.
-I have also had much to do with two other somewhat distinctly marked classes of spirit influence, which, although perhaps in reality, none the more important and loving than the other, have yet been far more acceptable and soothing to my inner being.
-I now allude to what I have called my home or love-circle, which has often come most delightfully near to my affectional life; and to the circle of a more advanced wisdom which seemed to be near me attimes for the purpose of making the highest possible use of my mediumistic and inspirational capacity.
-This classification must, of course, be quite defective, it being a result of our imperfect earthly stand-point, and not a wise and definite statement of things as they are on the spirit side of such activities.
-It is quite probable that from that point of vision, all is seen working together as one harmonious whole, wisely and beneficently adapted to ever-varying wants.
-Indeed this is my own view of the matter at my present writing.
-But in these sketches it may be well to keep the above classification in view that my experiences may still be presented as they seemed to come to me at the time.
+I have also had much to do with two other somewhat distinctly marked classes of spirit influence, which; although perhaps in reality, none the more important and loving than the other, have yet been far and loving than the other, have yet beed far more acceptable and soothing to my inner being.
+I now adude to what I have called my home or leve-circle, which has often come most delightfully near to my affectional life; and to the circle of a more advanced wisdom which seemed to be near me at times for the outpose of making the highest possible use of my mediumistic and inspirational capacity.